Is Turmeric Kojic Acid Soap Safe During Pregnancy?

 |---|---|---|

-| Turmeric/Curcumin | Generally Safe (topical) | Brightening, inflammation, overall glow |
+| Turmeric/Curcumin | Generally safe (topical) | Brightening, soothing, overall glow |

-| Kojic Acid | Generally Safe (wash-off) | Dark spots, melasma |
+| Kojic Acid | Generally safe (wash-off) | Dark spots, melasma |

 | Vitamin C | Safe | Brightening, antioxidant protection |